What Are the Stages of Brain Tumors?

 Grade IV: This type of tumor is the most malignant, with cells that are very abnormal.
 It grows and spreads quickly into others areas of the brain.
 Surgery is unable to reach all of these areas without harming the brain, so other types of treatment are often needed.

-For more information or to request an appointment at the Robert H. Lurie Comprehensive Cancer Center, call 312.694.6037.
+For more information or to request an appointment at the Malnati Brain Tumor Institute of the Lurie Cancer Center at Northwestern Memorial Hospital, call 312.694.6037.

 For more information or to request an appointment in the western suburbs, contact the Northwestern Medicine Regional Medical Group at 630.232.0610 (Geneva) or 630.352.5450 (Warrenville).